ampproject/amphtml/extensions/amp-list/amp-list.md

 <table>
   <tr>
     <td width="40%"><strong>Description</strong></td>
-    <td>Fetches dynamic content from a CORS JSON endpoint and renders it
+    <td>Fetches content dynamically from a CORS JSON endpoint and renders it
 using a supplied template.</td>
   </tr>
   <tr>